4d/docs/website/translated_docs/pt/Desktop/building.md

 ### Defining a default data folder

 4D allows you to define a default data file at the application building stage.
 When the application is launched for the first time, if no local data file is found (see [opening sequence described above](#opening-the-data-file)), the default data file is automatically opened silently in read-only mode by 4D.
-This gives you better control over data file creation and/or opening when launching a merged application for the first time.
+When the application is launched for the first time, if no local data file is found (see [opening sequence described above](#opening-the-data-file)), the default data file is automatically opened silently in read-only mode by 4D.

 More specifically, the following cases are covered: